 I am one of the top 5 Consumer Champions in the UK as featured on BBC Radio Scotland, Daily Mail, The Sun, The Sunday Post and the Daily Telegraph.
 I am a consumer expert on general consumer issues and I specialise in motoring disputes.

 My writing journey began in 2011 where I wrote a blog to encapsulate a fly / drive holiday in the Shetland Isles, which was published by the Shetland Islands Tourist Board to promote the Islands as a holiday destination.

 I received good feedback from a blog that only took about 30 minutes to write, and people said that I should be a travel writer and that I have a natural flair.
 I didn’t really think much of it until the idea came to mind about various bad and unique consumer experiences that I have had over the years that could fill a book.
 I made a start doing just that in October 2015, the book is called, unsurprisingly, HOW TO COMPLAIN – THE CONSUMER GUIDE TO RESOLVE COMPLAINTS AND MOTORING DISPUTES

 This consumer book was found and read by BBC Radio Scotland and I was interviewed in April 2019 for their five-part series on consumer issues (Clever about Cash) which was broadcast in May 2019.
-I was interviewed by the Daily Mail in May 2019 and took part in a feature on ordinary people who have become consumer champions.
+I was interviewed by the Daily Mail in May 2019 as 1 of the top 5 Consumer Champions in the UK.

 I have also written blogs for other publishers, bloggers and the travel industry and I can ghost write blogs for other writers.